wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
+= 4.6.11 =
+- Yellow bar will now show how many feeds where imported

 = 4.6.10 =
 - Small fix for when you save an item selection page without items selected